Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 /docker/build/backend-flask-prod
 /docker/build/frontend-react-js-prod

-The location of the ./backend-flask/bin has been moved to the previous folder apart for the ./flask/health-check
+The location of the ./backend-flask/bin has been moved to the previous folder apart from the ./flask/health-check

-For any changes of the backend or frontend, do the build tag and push and force the deployment.
+For any changes of the backend or frontend, build, tag, push and force the redeployment.

 # Fixing the Check Auth Token
 As you may already know, at the moment the token wont update.